RT-whs/ExecutorGeneratorDocumentation/docs/tools/Kicad/Kicad.md

 1. Copy new part from temp library of Library Loader
 2. Copy new part from other libraries to whs structure
 3. Adds ERP property - user should fill.
-4. Can add selected part to HELIOS.
+4. Can add selected part to HELIOS. (is planned feature, not now)
 5. Copy all files to correct whs library
 6. Sets all library links from WHS_Kicad_Libraries to KICAD.
 7. Pushes git to server also when export data to Helios